hturnbull93/portfolio/README.md

 Wrote a test that SEO renders a twitter:card metatag.
 Red.

-- Added a metatag with name of twitterLcard and content of summary.
+- Added a metatag with name of twitter:card and content of summary.

+Green.

+Wrote a test that SEO renders a twitter:title metatag.
+Red.

+- Added a metatag with name of twitter:title and content of the seo title.

 Green.

 ### To Do